dataforseo/TypeScriptClient/docs/classes/PageSummary.md

 > **`optional`** **referring\_pages**: `number`

-indicates the number of pages pointing to the target
+indicates the number of pages pointing to the page

 #### Implementation of